 Hopefully, this goes without saying, but antivirus software is essential for keeping bugs out of your system.
 “If you do get malware or a virus on your laptop, it can run hot at that point and can break your whole laptop,” says Eiland.
 Most should install updates automatically, but make sure you pick a trusted brand the first time around.
 Be extra careful if you’ve seen these online scams you need to be aware of.

 For the most part, your laptop can probably handle your habit of keeping a ton of tabs open at once.
 But if it isn’t well ventilated, making it work hard to keep all those pages going could cause extra stress.
 “The more your processor is having to work, the more heat it’s going to generate, and ultimately that does shorten the lifespan,” says Eiland.

 You haven’t tried resetting your computer

 If your laptop is running painfully slowly, don’t lose hope and buy a new one just yet.
 This isn’t the same as a simple restart—resetting your Windows laptop reinstalls the operating system.
 “There’s no better way from a software perspective to get back to that fresh, crisp experience again than starting fresh,” says Schoeffler.
 On Windows 10, go to Settings > Update & security > Recovery > Reset this PC.
 You’ll have two choices: Keep your files or remove everything, so unless you’re prepared to lose all your documents and photos, you’ll want to select the first option before letting the reset do its magic.
 Schoeffler recommends reinstalling every other year or so.
-Find out these 10 other ways to speed up a slow computer.

 You aren’t delicate enough